Deformations of holomorphic pseudo-symplectic Poisson manifolds

+(i) As a consequence of the above normal form, we will show below (Corollary \ref{p-wp-cor}) that P-normality implies weak P-normality.

-If $\pf(\Pi)$ is trivial, then $\Pi$ is a symplectic Poisson structure, so $X$ is a Calabi-Yau ($K$-trivial) manifold, hence by a well-known result of Tian-Todorov has unobstructed deformations.
+(ii) The notion of weak P-normality is motivated the following example.
+Any anticanonical curve $C$ on a smooth surface $S$ is the degeneracy divisor of a Poisson structure $\Pi$ on $S$.
+By a construction of Bottacin \cite{bottacin} (see below, \S\ref{hilb}), $\Pi$ induces a Poisson structure $\Pi\sbr r.$ on the punctual Hilbert scheme $S\sbr r.$.
+It is proven in \S \ref{hilb} for $r=2$ and in \cite{incidence} for $r\geq 2$ that whenever $C$ is smooth, $\Pi\sbr r.$ is weakly P-normal (but not P-normal).
+This yields a large class of weakly P-normal Poisson structures on, e.g. Hilbert schemes of Del Pezzo surfaces, and our unobtructedness results apply to those. \end{remarks*} If $\pf(\Pi)$ is trivial, then $\Pi$ is a symplectic Poisson structure, so $X$ is a Calabi-Yau ($K$-trivial) manifold, hence by a well-known result of Tian-Todorov has unobstructed deformations.
 At the other extreme, if $\pf(\Pi)$ is ample, then $X$ is Fano, hence trivially has unobstructed deformations (a less trivial unobdstructedness result for \emph{weak} Fano manifolds was recently obtained by T. Sano \cite{sano}).
 If $D=\pf(\Pi)$ is smooth, then a result of \cite{iacono} (sketched in the Appendix, \S\ref{appendix} below, assuming only $D$ has normal crossings) shows that the pair $(X, D)$ has unobstructed locally trivial deformations.
-Our purpose here is to generalize these results to the P-normal case, by proving that a P-normal Poisson manifold $(X, \Pi)$ has unobstructed (Poisson) deformations, i.e. the Poisson deformation space $\mathrm{Def}(X, \Pi)$ is smooth: \begin{thm} Let $(X, \Pi)$ be a P-normal Poisson manifold with Pfaffian divisor $D$.
+Goto \cite{goto} and Hitchin \cite{hitchin-poisson} have obtained some results on unobstructedness of certain 'special' (and 1-parameter) Poisson deformations.
+See also \cite{fiorenza-manetti}.
+Our purpose here is to sharpen these results in the weakly P-normal case, by proving that a for weakly P-normal Poisson manifold $(X, \Pi)$, all (Poisson) deformations are unobstructed, i.e. the full Poisson deformation space $\mathrm{Def}(X, \Pi)$ is smooth: \begin{thm} Let $(X, \Pi)$ be a weakly P-normal Poisson manifold with Pfaffian divisor $D$.
 Then (i) $(X,\Pi)$ has unobstructed Poisson deformations. (ii) Poisson deformations of $(X, \Pi)$ induce locally trivial deformations on $D$.

 (iii) There is a space of deformations of the triple $(X, \Pi, D)$, whose forgetful morphisms to $\mathrm{Def}(X, \Pi)$ and $ \mathrm{Def}_{\mathrm{loc.\ trivial}}(X,D)$ are both smooth.